-During your consultation, our Consultant Dermatologist will examine your moles or any skin lesions of concern with dermoscopy to determine the nature of these skin lesions before discussing the most appropriate methods of removal.
+During your consultation, our Consultant Dermatologist or Plastic Surgeon will examine your moles or any skin lesions of concern with dermoscopy to determine the nature of these skin lesions before discussing the most appropriate methods of removal.
 We offer shave or full excision removal of moles.
 The pros and cons of each treatment option, as well as other clinically appropriate, alternative treatment options will be discussed at your consultation.

-Skin surgery is performed by our Consultant Dermatologist and if deemed appropriate, can be performed on the same day.
+Skin surgery is performed by our Consultant Dermatologist or Plastic Surgeon and if deemed appropriate, can be performed on the same day.
 Our aim is to provide you with a hassle-free skin surgery journey to remove your unwanted skin lesions and get the best cosmetic outcome possible.

 A consultation at our skin clinic in Manchester is always recommended as it is best to have your moles or skin lesions of concern examined properly by a Dermatologist.
 We will need to go through your medical history to ensure that appropriate precautions are undertaken at your skin surgery.
 The most suitable removal methods will be discussed and they depend largely on the nature of the moles and skin lesions.